sishuowang/Solutions_Manual_CME2006_MESA2014/Readme.md

 We hope the solutions manual plays a tiny role in helping people better understand Ziheng's books and appreciate molecular phylogenetics from a statistics perspective.

 **You are strongly encouraged to share your feedback and explore alternative solutions via this GitHub platform**.
-Your contributions can help foster a community-driven effort to assist anyone interested in delving deeper into molecular evolution.
+Your contributions are important to help foster a community-driven effort to assist anyone interested in delving deeper into molecular evolution.

 # Notes
 1. The solutions manual has NOT been reviewed, so by no means are the solutions to be taken as a “standard answer”.
 Instead, we aim to help biologists better understand computational molecular evolution by providing